V-O-I-D-1080/Stoneytosh/README.md

 Thanks to [Acidanthera](https://github.com/acidanthera) for the [WhateverGreen](https://github.com/acidanthera/WhateverGreen) kern_agdc code used in kern_support

-Please do not use the artifacts from the dbg branch unless you know what you are doing.

 ## FAQ

 ### Can I have an AMD dGPU installed on the system?